red-kite-solutions/stalker/docs/docs/intro.md

 ---
 sidebar_position: 1
 title: Overview
-description: An overview of Stalker
+description: An overview of Red Kite
 ---

 # Overview

-Stalker is an Attack Surface Management (ASM) tool with a big focus on extendability.
+Red Kite is an Attack Surface Management (ASM) tool with a big focus on extendability.
 It streamlines and automates reconnaissance operations while giving you the flexibility to expand its functionalities.
 Its web interface enables easy data access and sharing with all stakeholders.

-Stalker is powered by Kubernetes, enabling virtually infinite horizontal scaling.
+Red Kite is powered by Kubernetes, enabling virtually infinite horizontal scaling.
 Combined with its flexibility, it makes it the ideal tool for hands-on security professionals committed to staying in full control while getting a clear picture of their attack surface.

-Stalker's API can be used by third-party tools for automated consumption.
+Red Kite's API can be used by third-party tools for automated consumption.

 **Quick Links**